felias-fogg/dw-gdbserver/README.md

 > poetry run dw-gdbserver ...
 ```

-Furthermore, you can create a binary standalone package as follows:
+Furthermore, you can create a binary standalone package as follows (after having installed the pyinstaller package):

 ```
 > poetry run pyinstaller dw-gdbserver.spec